 NCAS VA:Cn10.1.la: Document the process of developing ideas from early stages to fully elaborated ideas.

 Students write a paragraph explaining how they used the Elements and Principles to depict the story of displacement visually.
 Ask students to provide specific explanations of their artistic choices.

 Are you looking for more specific lesson plans around combining portraiture and storytelling?
 The FLEX Collections below are a great place to start:

-The Storytelling Through Art PRO Pack is also a helpful resource.
-This Pack provides strategies for developing student voice, including ideation, character design, and storylines.
+The Storytelling Through Art Pack is also a helpful resource.
+This Pack, found in PRO Learning, provides strategies for developing student voice, including ideation, character design, and storylines.